 A wiki is a website that is collaboratively created by multiple users.
 It can also be thought of as a collaborative content management system (CMS) for collecting and organizing media that is created and revised by its users.

 As you know, the most well-known example is Wikipedia.
 Wikis are a way to grow a knowledge base around a particular content area, be it best practices in a particular field or how to use a specific piece of software.
 Some organizations allow any registered user to contribute; others limit contributors to a particular department or group.

-A hallmark of Web 2.0 is that it improves as more people use it and this approach underlies wiki-based learning.
+A hallmark of collaborative work is that it improves as more people use it and this approach underlies wiki-based learning.
 It is based on the idea that within any enterprise, a great deal of knowledge exists among the members.
-Sharing this knowledge and information can raise the organization’s intelligence level, be it a university, an association, a corporation or club.
-The wiki is a tool for the Enterprise 2.0.
+Sharing this knowledge and information can raise the organization’s intelligence level, be it a corporation, association or educational institution.

 An important feature of a wiki is that information should be easily accessible.
 For example, suppose an organization rolls out new software that novice users are finding difficult to use.
 Power users of that software could contribute tips and guidance on various software procedures through the wiki.
 The goal would be for novice users to access the wiki on their organization’s intranet, search for the task and quickly find the answer.

 Knowledge Management and Information Distribution.
 Wikis may be used when an organization needs to collect, organize and distribute information.
 This can reduce the need for building courses, as employees access the information they need.